Laparoscopy is one of the most important achievements of modern general surgery and is now widely used for both diagnostic and therapeutic purposes.

 Faster results

-Quick restoration of quality of life
+Rapid restoration of quality of life

 Khozrevanidze Clinic continuously implements modern medical approaches to offer every patient safe, effective, and comfortable treatment.